WildDrone/training/docs/summer-school/overview.md

 ## Sessions

-Slides are linked where available.
+Slides are linked below where available, and [collated on Figshare](https://doi.org/10.6084/m9.figshare.c.8051500).

 | Session  | Presenter                                            |
 | -------------------------------------------------------------------------------------------- | ------------------------------------------------- |